Skunkworks

 Wind deflector + heater blank following on from DDO 24

-Current work, Production Phaeton 5 with prototype front wind deflector (mainly for track cars) and bonnet with heater air intake hidden to give a cleaner look.
+Working on.
+Production Phaeton 5 with prototype front wind deflector (mainly for track cars) and heater air intake repositioned as it looked too “noisy”.

 ———